pavelzaichyk/flutter_unity_ads/README.md

 ### FAQ

-#### Getting 'Unhandled Exception: MissingPluginException(No implementation found for method init on channel com.rebeloid.unity_ads)' when running the application on Android in release mode
+#### Getting 'Unhandled Exception: PlatformException(error, Field loadTimeoutMs_ for j2.b2 not found....' when running the application on Android in release mode

 Adding `shrinkResources false` and `minifyEnabled false` to the `/android/app/build.gradle` file resolves the problem.